 ** – Independent supplement tester Labdoor found 0.5 grams of fat per serving in Legion Whey+.
 This is no big deal, because per the Federal Government’s Code of Regulations, fat that’s under a gram (per serving) can be labeled as zero.

-Mix-ability: Pretty good, not the best but better than many (more later).
-Can shake it by hand in anything with a closed lid, no whisk needed.
+Mix-ability: Pretty good, not the best but much better than many other protein powders (more later).
+You can shake it by hand in anything with a closed lid, no whisk needed.

-Taste, per my jaded taste buds: Dominated by stevia & their “natural flavors” secret recipe (more later).
-Not chocolate-y.
+Taste: per my jaded taste buds: A bit too much stevia & their “natural flavors” secret recipe (more later).
+Not super chocolate-y.

 Legion Whey Protein Ingredients